Robert-van-Engelen/Forth850/README.md

 ### S>D
 _n -- d_
-widen n to a double
+widen single to double

 ### D>S
 _d -- n_
-narrow d to a single;
+narrow double to single;
 may throw -11 "result out of range" valid range is -32768 to 65535

 ### MAX